united-security-providers/usp-core-waap-killercoda/usp-core-waap-intro/step3/info.md

 ### Access the Juice Shop via USP Core WAAP

-> &#128270; The port forwarding was changed accordingly that the traffic to the Juice Shop webapplication is now routed **via USP Core WAAP**.
+> &#128270; The port forwarding was changed accordingly that the traffic to the Juice Shop web application is now routed **via USP Core WAAP**.

 Try if you still can [exploit the vulnerability]({{TRAFFIC_HOST1_80}}) in the login dialog using the previous SQL-injection (remember email `' OR true;` and any password except empty)...